JoelZhu1998/TECHIN510_Lab2/README.md

 # TECHIN510_Lab2

+This app provides an analysis of the Iris Flower Dataset.
+The dataset includes measurements for various attributes of three iris species: Iris setosa, Iris virginica, and Iris versicolor.
+It explores the relationship between Petal Length Range and Sepal Width Range

 ## Lessons Learned

 - How to use text content widgets to write a title and introduction to your data analysis.